 - Library and Information Sciences in the School of Information Studies

-- Materials Engineering in the College of Engineering & Applied Sciences
+- Materials Engineering in the College of Engineering & Applied Science

-- Nursing and nurse practitioner in the College of Nursing, including a master’s program ranked in the top 6% nationally by U.S. News & World Report.
+- Nursing and nurse practitioner in the College of Nursing, including a graduate program consistently ranked among the top 10% nationally by U.S. News & World Report

 - Supply Chain and Operations Management in the Lubar School of Business